MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

  Indicates which bits of the state member will be retrieved or modified.
 See [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) in the Windows SDK for more information.

  *lParam*
  A 32-bit application-specific value associated with the item.
-If this parameter is specified, you must set the *nMask* attribute `LVIF_PARAM`.
+If this parameter is specified, you must set the *nMask* attribute LVIF_PARAM.

 ### Return Value
  The index of the new item if successful or -1 otherwise.

 ### Remarks
- Calling this method may cause the **LVM_INSERTITEM** message to be sent to your control window.
-The associated message handler for the control may fail to set the item text under certain conditions (such as using window styles such as **LVS_OWNERDRAW**).
+ Calling this method may cause the LVM_INSERTITEM message to be sent to your control window.
+The associated message handler for the control may fail to set the item text under certain conditions (such as using window styles such as LVS_OWNERDRAW).
 For more information on these conditions, refer to [LVM_INSERTITEM](http://msdn.microsoft.com/library/windows/desktop/bb761107) in the Windows SDK.

 ### Example